-(11) Risks and Uncertainties
+(9) Risks and Uncertainties

 The Company considered the impacts of the COVID-19 pandemic on its business, results of operations and financial condition.
-The COVID-19 pandemic has created economic and financial disruptions globally and has led governmental authorities to take unprecedented measures to mitigate the spread of the disease, including travel bans, border closings, business closures, quarantines and shelter-in-place orders, and to take actions designed to stabilize markets and promote economic growth.
 From an operational perspective, the Company's business has remained open and it does not have any plans to close business operations.